 Owning a house is a different feeling and comes with lots of happiness and self-respect.
 However, with the skyrocketing property price owning a house has become a dream to many.
 But, thanks to home loans which has made it possible for millions of people to live their dreams.
 The loan is offered based on the borrower’s eligibility and comes with tax benefits.
 But one of the important factors which cannot be ignored here is – home loan funds only 80% of the total cost of the property.
 This means the remaining 20% needs to be funded by the borrower.
 This 20% payment is known as a down payment for the home loan.

-So, if you are planning to buy a home in near future say by the end of 2018 you need to have money for down payment.
-Generally in a city like Bangalore the price of house starts from 50 lakh and goes till 1.5 crore (we are discussing for a normal property).
-So, in this case the down payment you need to give is much high and hence you need to plan your budget to have that much amount with you by the time you go for a home loan
+So, if you are planning to buy a home in the near future say by the end of 2021 you need to have money for the down payment of the home loan.
+Generally in a city like Bangalore, the price of the house starts from 50 lakh and goes to 1.5 crores (we are here referring to a normal property).
+So, in this case, the amount you need to pay from your pocket becomes much higher.
+Hence you need to plan your budget and finances accordingly so that you can fund 20% of it from your pocket.

 - The margin payment/ Down payment